 After registration, the client will connect to the Telemetry Host (the hostname is provided during registration) and perform a telemetry handshake.
 This handshake may request that the client publish a set of statistics at regular intervals.
 If a telemetry handshake is successful, Status of Client will display Telemetry Handshake with the date and time of the handshake.
-Each time telemetry statistics are published, Status of Client will display Telemetry Statistics were sent.
+Each time telemetry statistics are published, Status of Client will display Telemetry Statistics with the date and time the statistics were sent.